-Women of child-bearing potential/Birth control (Contraception)
+Women of childbearing potential / Birth control (Contraception)

-Animal studies performed at mild to moderate maternally toxic dose concentrations are insufficient with respect to direct or indirect harmful effects on pregnancy/embryonal/fetal development/ parturition or postnatal development.
-Therefore, appropriate contraceptive methods should be used in women planning to get pregnant, if pregnancy is suspected, the decision should be made after clarifying whether pregnancy is present or not.
+Animal studies performed at mild to moderate maternally toxic dose concentrations are insufficient with respect to direct or indirect harmful effects on pregnancy, embryonal / fetal development / parturition or postnatal development.
+Therefore, appropriate contraceptive methods should be used in women planning to get pregnant or being uncertain about pregnancy while using this drug.